Preparing to Migrate TrueNAS CORE to SCALE

 Migrating TrueNAS from CORE to SCALE is a one-way operation.
 Attempting to activate or roll back to a CORE boot environment can break the system.

-Upgrade your CORE system to the latest publicly-available 13.0-Ux release before attempting to migrate from CORE to SCALE.
+Upgrade your CORE system to the latest publicly-available version, 13.0-U6.2 (or 13.3 for community users), release before attempting to migrate from CORE to SCALE.
+See Software Releases for current recommended update paths to make sure you download and migrate to the correct SCALE version.

 What can or cannot migrate?

 Although TrueNAS attempts to keep most of your CORE configuration data when upgrading to SCALE, some CORE-specific items do not transfer.
-These are the items that don’t migrate from CORE:
+These are the items that do not migrate from CORE:

 • FreeBSD GELI encryption.
 If you have GELI-encrypted pools on your system that you plan to import into SCALE, you must migrate your data from the GELI pool to a non-GELI encrypted pool before migrating to SCALE.